 Zoe Reyes: Music, story worth seeing

 Contrary to popular opinion, “Joker 2: Folie à Deux” is a great movie and a solid sequel to the first movie.
-Citics and reviewers are too harsh on this film.
-Maybe it’s an unnecessary sequel, but it’s enjoyable nonethless.
+Critics and reviewers are too harsh on this film.
+Maybe it’s an unnecessary sequel, but it’s enjoyable nonetheless.

 What’s interesting is that the negative reaction to the new release mirrors the reaction to the first Joker movie when it was released in 2019.
 The “Joker’ is beloved now but wasn’t well-received at first.
-People complained that athe movie didn’t accuraactly follow it comics and took the character on a different journey.
-So initially people didn’t like the movie because the Joker didn’t resemble the character.
+People complained that the movie didn’t accurately follow the comics and took the character on a different journey.
+So initially people didn’t like the movie because Joker didn’t resemble the character.
 The movie provoked sympathy and emotion from its audience, instead of showcasing a hilariously evil man.
-Due to this, most people started to dislike Joker purely because of an idea that was foreign to them.
+Due to this, most people started to dislike the movie purely because of an idea that was foreign to them.

 I believe that Todd Phillips [director of Joker ½] never cared about appealing to the audience, he had a story to tell then, and has a story to tell now, regardless of whether or not the audience likes it at first, and Phillips deserves respect for this.